SUSTAINABILITY

 Social Engagement

-We contributed to community strengthening with projects in four pillars: Health and sports, Education, Local development, and Institutional strengthening and capacity development.
+We contribute to the strengthening of communities with projects in five themes: Education, Inclusion and values in sports and health, Local development, Institutional strengthening and Rural development.

 Community feedback